frederickobrien/the-whale-lines/news/dakota-johnsons-feet-land-role-in-next-tarantino-film.md

 ---
 title: Dakota Johnson’s feet land starring role in next Tarantino picture
 date: 2020-03-25
 description: The main character of Quentin Tarantino’s upcoming feature film will be portrayed by Dakota Johnson’s feet.
-angle: 0.7
 image: /images/story-images/dakota-johnson-feet.png
 imageAlt: Dakota Johnson's feet
 imageCaption: Dakota Johnson's feet dazzle on the red carpet
 imageSocial: /images/social-images/dakota-johnson-feet-tarantino.png
 ---

 The main character of Quentin Tarantino’s upcoming feature film will be portrayed by Dakota Johnson’s feet.

-Johnson’s feet, both 30, were among a slew of stars revealed to be attached to the project in a press release pushed under *The Whale-Lines*’ office door last night.
+Johnson’s feet, both 30, were among a slew of stars revealed to be attached to the project in a press release pushed under _The Whale-Lines_’ office door last night.

-The picture, entitled *Bloody Knoll*, portrays an off-beat yet uncannily intimate series of events surrounding JFK’s 1963 assassination, with the finale expected to be a rewrite of history in which the president beats J. Edgar Hoover to death with a golf club.
+The picture, entitled _Bloody Knoll_, portrays an off-beat yet uncannily intimate series of events surrounding JFK’s 1963 assassination, with the finale expected to be a rewrite of history in which the president beats J. Edgar Hoover to death with a golf club.

 Exactly what Johnson’s feet’s place will be in that arc is yet to be revealed, but Tarantino is understood to be adamant that they have extensive, some might say excessive, screen time.